 He estimated it had been there at least 50 years.
 The dry climate preserves such things well, but there was little left – a glob of blood-brown latex, plus weathered cord bleached near white by decades of intense desert Sun, knotted around a half-buried tatter of paper rolled into a tight cylinder.
 In it, a child’s prayer in careful Spanish cursive – faintest henna on darkened, brittle parchment – asking God to watch over her mother in heaven.
 With solemn reverence, the firefighter retied and replaced the note, whispering, “Please, God, let it be so.”

 I’ve been traveling the U.S. by bicycle since May of 2016, and for most of the journey, the only camera I’ve used is that in my smartphone.
 Ah, but use it I have!
-I’ve taken tens of thousands of photos with it, striving to document, well, everything!
-And what I cannot capture in photos, I describe in the extensive journal notes I compile at the end of each day.
+I’ve taken tens of thousands of photos with it, striving to record, well, everything!
+And what I cannot capture in images, I describe in the extensive journal notes I compile at the end of each day.

 But I do not take photos of scenes, such as of that hand-written prayer, which feel sacrosanct – too precious, too intimate, too private.
 That’s a personal judgment, not an absolute, but in my heart, reducing a child’s prayer to static digital imagery – a prayer she’d entrusted to the winds – is to cross a line I’d rather not.